 At the moment 11 countries and various international liaison partners are actively participating in the work of ISO/PC 308, a.o.
 Germany, China, Great Britain, Mexico, Japan, Thailand, Sweden, ISEAL, ITC, UNECE, ECOS, GS1 etc.

 Newsletter ISO/PC 308 'Chain of Custody'

 First ISO/PC 308 ‘Chain of Custody’ meeting successful

 On 9 and 10 March 2017 more than 30 participants from eight different countries met for the first international meeting of ISO/PC 308 'Chain of Custody'.
 This meeting was organized to determine jointly the working area of the project committee and the scope of the new generic standard for chain of custody management.

 The Solution: A Horizontal ISO Chain of Custody Standard

-Recognising that the definition of CoC requirements and traceability levels is entirely independent of sectors, raw materials, products and issues addressed, the solution is a horizontal globally applicable ISO CoC standard to which existing systems may refer and on which new systems can base their definition of CoC requirements.
+Recognising that the definition of CoC requirements is entirely independent of sectors, raw materials, products and issues addressed, the solution is a horizontal globally applicable ISO CoC standard to which existing systems may refer to and on which new systems can base their definition of CoC requirements.
 Eventually, the result will be a separation of specific requirements in a standard in relation to the subject it covers (e.g. sustainability, source, safety) and generic requirements related to the CoC.

 The initiative to formulate this horizontal ISO standard is taken by NEN in close cooperation with the Dutch government and mostly multi-nationally active representatives from private sector companies and industry associations, round tables and certification organisations.